IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Appendix

 We use the EleutherAI LM Evaluation Harness (\texttt{lm-eval}) tool~\citep{biderman2024lessons}---a popular evaluation tool that is helping to standardize LLM evaluation.
 The tool allows for three types of evaluation: \textit{log-likelihood}, \textit{perplexity}, and \textit{generation}.
 The log-likelihood is more suitable for multiple-choice tasks since it helps to restrict the model's option to fewer choices---more appropriate for weaker models.
 However, the log-likelihood approach cannot evaluate the generative capabilities of LLMs to generate coherent and relevant answers.
 Moreover, closed models are only accessible via API and do not provide access to the log probabilities, making it impossible to use the log-likelihood approach.
 To extract the correct answers for the task, we employed a \textbf{verbalizer}~\cite{gao-etal-2021-making,schick2021s}.
 For \amath, we used the default verbalizer provided by the tool.
-However, for \anli and \ammlu, we manually created a verbalizer for the closed models and used the \textit{log-likelihood} request type for the open models.\autoref{tab:prompt_templates} provides the prompt templates used for evaluation present in the tool.
-For XNLI, we employed two types of prompts to understand the sensitivity of evaluation to type of prompt.
-We report on these results in Table \ref{tab:ablation_xlni}.
+However, for \anli and \ammlu, we manually created a verbalizer for the closed models and used the \textit{log-likelihood} request type for the open models.